-EPA and its federal partners are in the process of developing Action Plan III, which will outline priorities and goals for the GLRI for 2020-2024.
+EPA and its federal partners are developing Action Plan III, which will outline priorities and goals for the GLRI for fiscal years 2020-2024.

 - Cleaning up toxic pollutants.